simon-cg/simon-cg/README.md

 ### Hi there, I'm Simon 👋

 - 🔭 I’m currently working on ...
-ZunderZump
+ZunderZump[zz]
 - 🌱 I’m currently learning ...
 Full-stack JavaScript
 - 👯 I’m looking to collaborate on ... more open source projects going forward
 - 💬 Ask me about ... anything